Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 <br/>

-Create a new `appsettings.json` file, then copy in the following contents.
+Create a new corresponding `appsettings.json` file, then copy in the following contents.
 The '*' within denotes that the configuration settings are accessed internally by _CoreEx_ at runtime and therefore do not need to be specifically defined as `SecuritySettings` properties.

 Setting | Description
 -|-
 `OktaHttpClient:BaseUri` | The base [`Uri`](https://learn.microsoft.com/en-us/dotnet/api/system.uri) for the external OKTA API.
-`OktaHttpClient:HttpRetryCount` | Specifies the number of times the HTTP request should be retried when a transient error occurs.
+`OktaHttpClient:HttpRetryCount`* | Specifies the number of times the HTTP request should be retried when a transient error occurs.
-`OktaHttpClient:HttpTimeoutSeconds` | Specifies the maximum number of seconds for the HTTP request to complete before timing out.
+`OktaHttpClient:HttpTimeoutSeconds`* | Specifies the maximum number of seconds for the HTTP request to complete before timing out.

 ``` json
 {